Early Settler of Ohio

 Until 1871 pensions were only available to soldiers who were injured in the war and to widows of soldiers who were killed.
 On 14 February 1871 of a new pension act awarded pensions to surviving soldiers who had served at least 60 days and to widows of soldiers providing they were married prior to the end of the war.

-His initial application suggested that Moses Stewart subsequently served in a different unit.
+His initial application suggested that Moses Stewart subsequently served a second term in a different unit.
 He declared that at some unspecified date at Ft.
 Meigs he “joined Harrison at Carrion Ridge after the defeat of Winchester” — an event that too place on 22 January 1813 — “and marched back to Fort Meigs & stayed there till discharged, had a skirmish with the British & Indians while at Ft.
 Meigs.”
 Fort Meigs was constructed beginning in February 1813, so he may have played some role in its building but his name does not appear on the few surviving muster rolls.

 I note that the application lists his wife’s maiden name as “Clarissa Canam”, an error that his attorney later corrected when it arose during his widow ‘s pension claim.
 Moses Stewart signed by mark, so he was evidently unable to proofread the application.